-Since Eugene Peterson first wrote this spiritual formation classic nearly forty years ago, hundreds of thousands of Christians have been inspired by its call to deeper discipleship.
-As a society, we are still obsessed with the immediate; new technologies have only intensified our quest for the quick fix.
+Since Eugene Peterson wrote this spiritual formation classic more than forty years ago, hundreds of thousands of Christians have been inspired by its call to deeper discipleship.
+Our society is still obsessed with quick fixes.
 But Peterson's time-tested prescription for discipleship remains the same—a long obedience in the same direction.

 Following Jesus requires a deepening life of prayer, and throughout history Christians have learned to pray from the Psalms.
 Peterson finds particular encouragement for today's pilgrims in the Songs of Ascents (Psalms 120–134).
 With prophetic and pastoral wisdom, he shows how the psalms teach us to grow in worship, service, joy, work, humility, community, and blessing.

 Now including a bibliography of Peterson's works, A Long Obedience in the Same Direction is available as part of the IVP Signature Collection, which features special editions of iconic books in celebration of the seventy-fifth anniversary of InterVarsity Press.
 A companion Bible study guide is also available.

 "I've never read a book by Eugene Peterson that didn't stir and challenge me."

 "I thank God for A Long Obedience.
 It is a pioneer message, first coming to us at a time when no one was talking about either 'long' or 'obedience.'
 And while, thankfully, others have added their voices in the intervening years, A Long Obedience retains its prophetic edge . . . .
 Rooted in the ancient psalmist's Songs of Ascents, it invites us to journey with Jesus into the rich spiritual landscape of 'righteousness and peace and joy in the Holy Spirit.'"